Geoalert/mapflow-docs-en/source/userguides/my_imagery.rst

 My imagery in QGIS
 ----------------------

-"My imagery" allows you to collect images in separate collections, called "mosaic".
+"My imagery" allows you to collect images in separate *Imagery collections*.
 Using this service, users can easily manage their data collections, reuse images for the next processings and analysis with Mapflow models.

 .. figure:: ../api/_static/qgis/my_imagery_images.png
          :align: center
          :class: with-border
          :width: 18cm

 |

 Basic usage: